 Are you limited by the implants in any way?

 It’s all relative.
 Compared with a hearing aid, everything is better.
 Compared with normal hearing, of course there are differences.
 When cycling, the wind noise is annoying and I can’t hear anything else.
 I often think that this needs to be improved.
 Apart from that, I absolutely love swimming.
-That’s when I hear nothing at all.
-However, sometimes that’s a disadvantage because there are paddle boats in front of our house in South Africa.
+That’s when I heard nothing at all before MED-EL released WaterWear.
+However, sometimes that was a disadvantage because there are paddle boats in front of our house in South Africa.
 And sharks.
 If a shark is sighted, there’s a siren, which I wouldn’t be able to hear.
-But there are hundreds of people in the water and I can follow their lead.
-(Editor’s note: MED-EL has developed a protective case for processors. see ‘Now you can swim and hear!’, above.)
+But as of now, I am able to hear this again and can make my way out of the water.

 Getting back to Africa, what’s your relationship with the continent?